Bob-Group/bobgo-magento-extension/Readme.md

 # After installation

-## How to configure Magento 2 uAfrica Shipping Extension
+## How to configure Magento 2 Bob Go Shipping Extension

-### ✓ Step 1: Create an account on Bobgo
+### ✓ Step 1: Create an account on Bob Go

-You need to create an account on Bobgo to get your Store Identified by the API.
+You need to create an account on Bob Go to get your Store Identified by the API.

-Please visit [Bobgo](https://uafrica.co.za) to create an account.
+Please visit [Bob Go](https://bobgo.co.za) to create an account.

 ### ✓ Step 2: Login to Magento Admin

-1. Click on **UAFRICA** > bobGo > Enabled for Checkout > Yes </br>
+1. Click on **bobgo** > bobGo > Enabled for Checkout > Yes </br>

 2. and go to `Stores > Configuration > Sales > Delivery Methods` to configure the extension.

-### ✓ Step 3: Configure Bobgo Shipping Extension
+### ✓ Step 3: Configure Bob Go Shipping Extension

 1. Select `Bobgo` as shipping method.